Understanding Labor Burden

 Labor burden includes any cost directly tied to employing a specific worker—costs that arise when someone joins the payroll and disappear when they leave.
 While burdened costs vary by company, trade, job role, union agreements, and location, most labor burden calculations include several common categories:

 - Payroll Taxes — The employer’s share of Social Security and Medicare taxes (FICA), federal unemployment (FUTA) taxes, and state unemployment (SUTA) taxes.
+In many jurisdictions, this also includes mandatory contributions for State Paid Family and Medical Leave (PFML) and State Disability Insurance (SDI).
 These taxes are required by law and apply to nearly all employees.

 - Workers’ Compensation Insurance — Premiums paid to insure employees for job-related injuries or illnesses.
 Rates vary significantly based on job classification codes, risk levels, and state regulations.
 Learn more and compare workers’ compensation policies in this guide.